RobbingSpree/HLMSH-Novel/character details/Debug Nolastnam.md

 (New name 2: Daphne Smith)
 Volunteered to live alone with regular police check-ins due to not wanting to bring more trouble Due to a lack of birth cert and original family details and her record being sealed a system audit assumed she was a false identity a crooked cop made to sell
-Debug misunderstood their intentions as more stalking and harrassment and fled, breaking all contact with the police who were checking on her
+Debug misunderstood their intentions as more stalking and harassment and fled, breaking all contact with the police who were checking on her
 Did some identity theft to get a more trustworthy name Got a job at Dept of BD&M
 Forged her own new identity